NorthernMan54/alexaAwsBackend/skillPublish/skill_publish_text.md

 This skill enable access to your HomeBridge controlled devices from your Amazon Alexa.
 For details on homebridge please see https://github.com/nfarina/homebridge.

-For details on enabling your Amazon Alexa to control you homebridge devices and installing the required homebridge plugin, please see https://github.com/NorthernMan54/homebridge-alexa.
+For details on enabling your Amazon Alexa to control you homebridge devices and installing the required homebridge plugin homebridge-alexa, please see https://github.com/NorthernMan54/homebridge-alexa.

 Supported homebridge devices include: